LAlibrary/LAportfolio/README.md

 # [Lynette's Portfolio](https://github.com/LAlibrary/LAportfolio)
 Hi my name is Lynette and this is a space to showcase some of my statistics and extracurricular projects.
+I love data that helps us understand the world around us.

 Thank you for visiting.
+Feel free to reach out to me at lynette_alvarado@outlook.com !

 ## Visualizing The Markov Chain: Chord Progressions
 ![image](https://github.com/user-attachments/assets/a6119e62-15c9-4d17-a2c3-0ee5f35555c6)